InRule/DMNModeler/doc/DecisionTables.md

 # Defining decision tables

 Decision tables are the most preferred metaphor for authoring rules by business users.
 They are efficient.
 They are understandable by just about everyone without much training.
-Moreover, many business analysts represent requirements in tabular format.
+Moreover, many business analysts are accustomed to presenting requirements in a tabular format.
 For this reason, we believe rule authors are most likely to share decision tables (in addition to their models) between teams and organizations using DMN.

 As a simple example to get started with DMN and decision tables, consider the decision of what to wear before leaving the house.
 Some things you might consider when making this decision are the season, the temperature outside, and maybe the weather predictions in the following hours.
-All these considerations may be modelled as inputs of a Decision Table.
+All these considerations may be modelled as inputs of a decision table.
 The output of this decision table would be "what to wear".
 But you might also determine that you ought to carry an umbrella with you.
-Whether or not to carry an umbrella would then make a second output of the Decision Table.
+Whether or not to carry an umbrella would then make a second output of the decision table.

-In irAuthor, the components of a Decision Table are:
+In irAuthor, the components of a decision table are:
   * Conditions - each condition is a representation of an input data for the decision.
 A valid decision table has at least one condition.
   * Actions - each action is a representation of an output or result for the decision.
 A valid decision table has at least one action.
   * Decisions - the set of all possible values which, together, make the decision logic.
 Each decision row in the table represents a rule.
   * [Hit policy](DecisionTables.md#hit-policy) - governs if one or multiple rules may be validated by the matching algorithm, and in case multiple rules are allowed, in what order they are returned.

- Having the example above, this is how a Decision Table would be defined in irAuthor.
+ Having the example above, this is how a decision table would be defined in irAuthor.

 ![InRule Sample Decision Table WhatToWear](../images/InRuleDMN_SampleDecisionTable_Components.PNG)

-View the complete [.dmn file of "WhatToWear" Decision Table](../samples/InRuleDMN_SampleDecisionTable_WhatToWear.dmn).
+View the complete [.dmn file of "WhatToWear" decision table](../samples/InRuleDMN_SampleDecisionTable_WhatToWear.dmn).
 It can be opened in Notepad or any other tool which supports DMN to view the contents and our level of DMN conformity.

 Notice that our example has two actions.
 Whenever this decision table is executed, it will return the actions defined in the table.
 The hit policy determines how the rows are processed by the engine.
 InRule supports DMN's "First" policy which means the engine will quit processing downstream rows once it encounters the first row who's criteria columns are matched.
 In the case of DMN's "Rule Order", the engine is also able to process all rows of the table in sequential order.
 In this case, the action columns are likely to be over-written multiple times with the last row executed having the last say in the final output.
 Hit polices for DMN are detailed in a table below for more detailed explanation.